loren138/simple-cas4-overlay-template/tomcatSetup.md

         #   SSL v2  is no longer supported
         SSLProtocol all -SSLv3
 ```
+If you want to be more secure and are ok with not supporting IE on Windows XP or Java 6 add " !RC4" to the end of the CipherSuite list.

 Set up your config files:
 If you are running cas as the default option, you will want to disable the default site or put these items in the 000-default config files.